stn1slv/awesome-integration/README.md

 ## Workflow engine

 - [Activiti](https://github.com/Activiti/Activiti) - A lightweight and java-centric open-source BPMN engine.
+- [Apache Airflow](https://github.com/apache/airflow) - A platform to programmatically author, schedule, and monitor workflows.
 - [Argo Workflows](https://github.com/argoproj/argo-workflows) -  An open source container-native workflow engine for orchestrating parallel jobs on Kubernetes.
+- [Azkaban](https://github.com/azkaban/azkaban) - A distributed Workflow Manager, implemented at LinkedIn to solve the problem of Hadoop job dependencies.
+- [Bonita](https://github.com/bonitasoft/bonita-engine) - BPMN engine that comes with an optional development environment, a designer, an optional user interface and administrative tools.
 - [Cadence](https://github.com/uber/cadence) - Fault-Tolerant Stateful Code Platform.
 - [Camunda](https://github.com/camunda/camunda-bpm-platform) - An open-source workflow and decision automation platform.
 - [Conductor](https://github.com/Netflix/conductor) - Netflix’s Conductor is an orchestration engine that runs in the cloud.
 - [Elsa Core](https://github.com/elsa-workflows/elsa-core) -  A workflows library that enables workflow execution in any .NET Core application.
+- [Flowable](https://github.com/flowable/flowable-engine) - Provides a core set of open source business process engines that are compact and highly efficient.
 - [jBPM](https://www.jbpm.org/) - A toolkit for building business applications to help automate business processes and decisions.
 - [StackStorm](https://github.com/StackStorm/st2) - Robust Automation Engine providing Sensors, Triggers, Rules, Workflows, and Actions.
 StackStorm is how you “glue” your applications together.